 However, it’s also important to pay attention to our bodies.
-Because of all the stuff we are taught about sex, we might feel like we have to have entry sex even if it’s not really for us.
-So it’s not a good idea to force yourself to enjoy this kind of sex by using lubricant, if that’s not really the kind of sex you want.
+Because of what we’re taught, we might feel under pressure to have entry sex even if we don’t like it.
+It’s not a good idea to force yourself to have entry sex by using lubricant, if that’s not really the kind of sex you want.

-If you are someone having sex with someone with a vagina, do not just use lubricant to ‘make’ them get aroused enough for entry sex without their say so.
+If you have sex with someone with a vagina, do not just use lubricant to ‘make’ them get wet enough for sex without their consent.
 That’s not cool, and that’s not how arousal works.
 Let’s not make anyone do anything shall we?
 Okay thanks.

-If you have a neovagina, that has been wholly or partially constructed by surgery, then even if you experience a lot of sexual arousal you might find that you need to use some extra lubrication if you want to have entry sex.
+You might have a neovagina, that has been wholly or partially constructed by surgery.
+Even if you experience a lot of sexual arousal you might find that you need to use some extra lubrication if you want to have entry sex.

 What kind of lubricant is okay to use?

-If you are going to be having vaginal or anal sexy times, and you need to use lube, then it’s good to go for a water based lubricant.
-They are mostly made out of water and so are easier to wash away and are less likely to cause the problems I mentioned above.
-The other kind of lube you could go for here is a silicone lubricant (though don’t use those with a silicone sex toy, as it can damage the toy).
+If you are going to be having vaginal or anal sex, then it’s good to use water based lubricant.
+These are mostly made out of water and so are easier to wash away.
+So they are less likely to cause the problems I mentioned above.
+The other kind of lube you could try for this is silicone lubricant.
+Don’t use that with a silicone sex toy, as it can damage the toy.

 These are both safe to use with latex condoms.
 As I mention below, oil lubes break condoms.
 Water based lubricants are actually also pretty good for condoms, because they are also more likely to break if they get dry.

 Have a look at the ingredients of the lubricant before you put it in your body or in someone else’s.
 It’s recommended that you don’t use lubricant that contains spermicide (ie it kills sperm) because studies suggest it can increase the risk of HIV transmission.
-Other people suggest that parabens are bad in lube (more about that here) so you may or may not want to avoid that IDK.
-Also some people find that their vaginas don’t take well to lubes containing glycerine, or flavours, or whatever it is that they put in those cooling, warming, or tingling lubes.
+Other people suggest that parabens are bad in lube (more about that here).
+Also some people find that their vaginas don’t respond well to lubes containing glycerine.
+See also or flavours, or whatever it is that they put in those cooling, warming, or tingling lubes.